 My approach is warm, relational and non-judgmental, offering a safe, confidential space to talk, explore and begin to make sense of what is troubling you, enabling you to develop a deeper understanding of yourself in relation to others and the world around you, strengthening your ability to face life's challenges and enhancing your overall sense of wellbeing.
-If you would like to know whether counselling may be helpful for you, please get in touch.
+If you would like to know whether psychotherapy or counselling may be helpful for you, please get in touch.
 All calls and emails are treated in the strictest confidence.

-I am a qualified psychotherapist and counsellor registered with the British Psychoanalytic Council (BPC reg.
+I am an experienced, accredited psychotherapist and counsellor registered with the British Psychoanalytic Council (BPC reg.
 21288), the UK Council for Psychotherapy (UKCP reg.
 2011169315) and the Foundation for Psychotherapy and Counselling (FPC), having qualified with a postgraduate diploma in psychodynamic psychotherapy with distinction from WPF Therapy.
 I chose to undertake a long, rigorous training in psychodynamic psychotherapy as I believe a thorough grounding in the psychoanalytical approach enhances work at a deeper level, aiming to reach the roots of current problems and promoting long-term personal growth.
 Research shows that the benefits of psychodynamic and psychoanalytic therapies continue even long after the therapy has ended.
 You can read a summary of the evidence base here.
 You can read more about my training, qualifications and experience here.